 With correct application and effective after-care, the lasting power of the acrylic manicure and the OPI gel nails can last, on average, for up to two to three weeks.
 However, in the absence of a correct application, including when you don’t buff and file your nails correctly, your regular manicure won’t last more than two weeks and can even cause chipped nails.

-Compared to the acrylic and OPI gel manicures, the Kiara Sky nail dip colors usually last longer.
+Compared to the acrylic and OPI gel manicures, the Kiara Sky colors usually last longer.
 The underlying reason for this is that the dip-powder formula contains cyanoacrylate, making the powder adhere to the nails, thus, leading to a sturdy, long-lasting manicure.

 The cyanoacrylate is a strong adhesive, which causes the polymers of the Kiara Sky nail dip colors to harden, last longer, and protect your nails from chipping.
 While you can bid farewell to brittle nails with Kiara Sky nail dip colors, you can also expect the dip powder manicure to last longer than four weeks.